A number of different tests may be used to look for cancer in different parts of the body.

 It can sometimes be difficult at first to tell whether symptoms are due to cancer or other medical conditions.
 Waiting for test results can be a worrying time.

-Some women worry about the time it takes to diagnose their secondary breast cancer.
-However, current evidence suggests that being diagnosed with secondary breast cancer a few weeks or months after the first symptoms develop will not make a difference to the length or quality of a woman’s life or how she responds to treatment.
+Some women worry about the time it takes to diagnose their metastatic breast cancer.
+However, current evidence suggests that being diagnosed with metastatic breast cancer a few weeks or months after the first symptoms develop will not make a difference to the length or quality of a woman’s life or how she responds to treatment.

 X-rays are used to look for changes in the bones or chest that may be due to cancer.
 X-rays are quick and easy to do but may not show early signs of cancer.